prohippo/pyelly/README.txt

                       add limited title recognition in entity extraction repertory enhance output in unit testing support
+                      extend "marking" rules and integration test
+                      update documentation
-                      extend "marking" rules and integration test 1.4.6   - 29may2017  make numbers with final decimal point as sentence stop exception add lowercase letters as semiwildcards in PyElly pattern matches correct bug in handling of right context in stopExceptions change stopExceptions to make use of semiwildcard matching clean up "default" stop exceptions
+ 1.4.6   - 29may2017  make numbers with final decimal point as sentence stop exception
+                      add lowercase letters as semiwildcards in PyElly pattern matches correct bug in handling of right context in stopExceptions change stopExceptions to make use of semiwildcard matching clean up "default" stop exceptions
                       extend "marking" rules
+                      update documentation
+ 1.4.7   - 04jun2017  fix capitalization bugs in generative semantics
+                      clean up ellyChar methods and tables, extend unit test add method to check patterns for wildcards not matching 1-to-1 add checking for patterns with only 1-to-1 wildcard marching put in missing code for stopException matching of right context clean up default stopException logic
+                      update documentation, make more accurate

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure